With eviction moratorium expired, Community Link helping NC renters and homeowners

 CHARLOTTE, N.C.
-(FOX 46) – Rent is due for people across North Carolina after the federal evictions ban expired over the weekend.
+(FOX 46 CHARLOTTE) – Rent is due for people across North Carolina after the federal evictions ban expired over the weekend.

 Starting Monday, landlords can take people to court who haven’t paid rent for the last 11 months.